I get it, condensation in your terrariums can be super annoying.

 Arguably, yes.
 It’s a natural cycle.

-All three of those things are going to be heavily affected by the strength of the sun during the daty.
+All three of those things are going to be heavily affected by the strength of the sun during the day.

-So there’s no surprise that plants will be transpiring most during the peak of the day, when the sun is at its brightest and warmest.
-So you can absolutely expect your terrarium to mist up a little during the morning, afternoon and definitely midday sun.
+You can absolutely expect your terrarium to mist up a little during the morning, afternoon, and definitely midday sun.
 At 30°C, a leaf may transpire three times as fast as it does at 20°C.

 In many ways, it’s important that water condenses and drops back down.
 It perpetuates the water cycle and makes sure our plants are getting constant nourishment.